alddiaz/HBWT_AnaSynth/README.md

 # anasynth
-Analysis/Synthesis implementation for the Harmonic Band Wavelet Transform
+Analysis/Synthesis implementation of the Harmonic Band Wavelet Transform in Python.